realaryann/fireku/README.md

 # FireKu

-**Locally hosted, lightweight Flask application for Roku and FireTV for a LAN**
+**Locally hosted, lightweight Flask application for Roku and FireTV remotes under a LAN**

 ---